Tayo-Adebimpe/NigeriaFakeNewsDetector/README.md

 # NigeriaFakeNewsDetector
-Introducing the Nigeria Fake News Detector — your AI-powered firewall against digital misinformation, legal jeopardy, and social chaos.
+Introducing the Nigeria Fake News Detection Model — your AI-powered firewall against digital misinformation, legal jeopardy, and social chaos.
 Built with cutting-edge natural language processing (NLP), machine learning, and contextual Nigerian data, this model doesn’t just spot fake news — it understands the social, political, and legal stakes behind it.

 ## 🚨 Why This Project?